 Did you know there’s a secret vault that holds nearly every type of crop seed?

-The secret is out: it’s the Svalbard Global Seed Vault, located in one of the coldest corners of the world: an island on the Svalbard archipelago, between Norway and the North Pole.
-This remote location allows natural permafrost cooling necessary for proper storage of the worlds largest collection of crop diversity.
-If the zombie apocalypse were to become a reality, or if farmers’ fields start to dry out, this seed vault would come to the rescue.
+It’s the Svalbard Global Seed Vault, located in one of the coldest corners of the world: an island on the Svalbard archipelago, between Norway and the North Pole.
+This remote location allows the natural permafrost cooling necessary for proper storage of the world’s largest collection of crop diversity.
+If the zombie apocalypse were to become a reality, or just if farmers’ fields start to dry out, this seed vault would come to the rescue.